Importance of money saving tips

 How to save money for kids?

 Kids, now more than ever, need to know the value of money and also learn to appreciate it.
-The easiest way for a child to realise monetary importance is when you let them handle it.
+The easiest way for a child to realize monetary importance is when you let them handle it.
 Give them a fixed pocket money every month.
 Let them decide whether to spend or save.
-As small as a chocolate to as big as a toy, let them decide.
+As small as a bar of chocolate to as big as a toy, let them decide.
 Not only will they learn the importance of money but also learn to take care of the things they buy themselves.
 Moreover, you can give them piggy bank or money jars to save.

 As parents or caretakers, invest in child plans like Sukanya Samriddhi Yojna and LICs or open a child savings account, and put in some money every month to ensure decent funds available for your child’s future.
 “One of the greatest gifts we can give children is to prepare them to be responsible empowered adults around money.”